Ssaava/40-JavaScript-Projects/Projects Folder/Country Guide/README.md

 By leveraging the **REST Countries API**, we can access a vast repository of country data, enabling us to present accurate and up-to-date information to our website users.
 Please refer to the provided [API documentation](https://restcountries.com/v3.1/all) for more details on the available endpoints, query parameters, and response formats.

-## Getting Started
+# Getting Started

-### To begin working with the Country Guide website, follow these steps:
+## To work with the Country Guide website, follow these steps:

 - Clone this repository by running the following command in your terminal: